Naushink27/DevTinder/HomeWork.md

 - Feed API: get all the users.
 - Delete a user by ID.
 - Updated user by ID.
--
+- Updated user  by EmailID.
-- Difference b/w PATCH and PUT.
+- Difference b/w PATCH and PUT: Put:Use PUT for full updates  Patch:Use PATCH for partial updates